-Shared content and videos are a great way to keep your patrons engaged with your library’s social sites, but a bit of personalization from your staff might be what’s best right now.
+Are you nervous about how to host a virtual event for the first time?
+You shouldn’t be, it’s easier than you think!
+Shared content and videos are a great way to keep your patrons engaged with your library’s social sites, but a bit of personalization from your staff might be what’s best during this time.
 Help your staff and your patrons get through this period of isolation while continuing to cultivate a relationship with your community with virtual events.
-You may have canceled events and closed your door, but we have some ideas on how to get events back onto your calendars, engage your patrons, and track your data.
+You may have canceled events and closed your doors, but we have some ideas on how to get events back onto your calendars, engage your patrons, and track your data.

 Many companies and organizations are using Zoom to host their virtual events, while this is a great free service, some of your libraries might be concerned with the security of the site.
 Facebook live is another great option, this might exclude some patrons or other want-to-be attendees that do not use Facebook.
 Here are a few others that do not require your patron to sign up for an account:

-Use registration software to collect attendee information for your virtual events.
+Use registration software to collect attendee information when you host a virtual event.
 This will let you collect as much data as possible for your library to use in the future and for end of year reporting (if needed).
 Here are some free registration solutions:

 A virtual event earns a spot on your library’s event calendar.
 Keep those calendars populated for your patrons so they can plan ahead.
 Categorize your online demos for your records and mark age groups, just as you would for regular library programs.
 This might be data that your library will want to look back on.